 Students who do not have the required credits each year have the following options:

-- Complete online classes through Central High School.
+- Complete classes while attending Central High School.

 - Take summer school classes (limited to 2 credits)